jcm005/QuantitativeTrader/back_testing/README.md

 The frameworks awaits a massive update to practice more 'SOLID' principles of programming

-The volatility.py module is design the same way as back_testing, simply change you variabels to access your desired data and a volatility analysis will be produced in a plotly styled graph
+The volatility.py module is design the same way as back_testing, simply change you variables to access your desired data and a volatility analysis will be produced in a plotly styled graph